 It was an admission of failure on the part of the security apparatus, as they could not ensure security in an environment of normality.
-The occasion proved to be a bonanza for the security agencies because the finance division must have granted their wishes for limitless funds without demur, because no official functionary would dare refuse funds demanded in the name of security for fear of being blamed for jeopardizing it.
-All normal rules regarding expenditure must have been suspended in the name of emergency governing the conduct of the conference.
-The taxpayer was the poorer as a result.
+The occasion proved to be a bonanza for the security agencies because the finance division must have granted their wishes for limitless funds without demur, because no official functionary would dare refuse funds demanded in the name of security for fear of being blamed for energies were focused on trving to please the Indian prime minister.

-Complete shut down of a city can be justified only in case of war.
-The US too has acted in great dread of the possible terrorist energies were focused on trying to please the Indian prime minister.
 One of the most presentable members of the federal cabinet was appointed his minister-inwaiting.
 An earlier choice for the honour was shelved to no small consternation of the minister concerned.
 The hosts of the conference were made to suffer an agonizing wait for the decision of the Indian prime minister whether to meet the Pakistani COAS doubling as the President.
 This he did and that was the crowning moment for the hosts.